 Redefining multi-task.
 Taking care not to move too much and wake the beast who can’t help he is on enough steroids for a large horse.
 While pasting a smile on my face and maybe letting Michael win Uno.
 Maybe there are exceptions.

 At the local pizza shop for the umpteenth time.
 Chemo cravings.
 There’s no fighting them.
 There’s only succumbing entirely or no peace for anyone.
 You try frozen pizza to be frugal and all.
 It’s doesn’t taste the same.
 Nothing tastes the same.
 This changes without warning.
-One week there are meatballs every day, the next they are disgusting.
+One week there are meatballs every day, the next week meatballs are repulsive.

 Justin joins his class for “100 day Olympics.”
-How clever.
-We rejoice.
 He laughs and has fun and all is normal again.
 For a few hours.

 But God will never forget the needy;